Madison Grant: Career and conservation efforts

 Throughout the 1920s and 1930s, he served on the boards of many eugenic and philanthropic societies, including the board of trustees at the American Museum of Natural History, as director of the American Eugenics Society, vice president of the Immigration Restriction League, a founding member of the Galton Society, and one of the eight members of the International Committee of Eugenics.
 He was awarded the gold medal of the Society of Arts and Sciences in 1929.
 In 1931, the world's largest tree (in Dyerville, California) was dedicated to Grant, Merriam, and Osborn by the California State Board of Parks in recognition for their environmental efforts.
 A subspecies of caribou was named after Grant as well (Rangifer tarandus granti, also known as Grant's Caribou).
-He was an early member of the Boone and Crockett Club (a big game hunting organization) since 1893, and he mobilized its wealthy members to influence the government to conserve vast areas of land against encroaching industries.
+He was an early member of the Boone and Crockett Club (a big game hunting and conservation organization) since 1893, and he mobilized its wealthy members to influence the government to conserve vast areas of land against encroaching industries.
 He was the head of the New York Zoological Society from 1925 until his death.

-Historian Jonathan Spiro has argued that Grant's interests in conservationism and eugenics were not unrelated: both are hallmarks of the early 20th-century Progressive movement, and both assume the need for various types of stewardship over their charges.
-In Grant's mind, natural resources needed to be conserved for the Nordic Race, to the exclusion of other races.
-Grant viewed the Nordic race lovingly as he did any of his endangered species, and considered the modern industrial society as infringing just as much on its existence as it did on the redwoods.
+Grant's campaigns for conservationism and eugenics were not unrelated: both assumed the need for various types of stewardship over their charges.
+Grant was generally indifferent to forms of animal life that he did not regard as aristocratic, and assigned such a hierarchy to humans as well.
+Historian Jonathan Spiro wrote, "Whereas wildlife managers felt that the survival of the species as a whole was more important than the lives of a few individuals, so Grant preached that the fate of the race outweighed that of a few particular humans who were 'of no value to the community'."
+In Grant's mind, natural resources needed to be conserved for the "Nordic race" to the exclusion of other races.
+Grant viewed the Nordic race as he did any of his endangered species, and considered the modern industrial society as infringing just as much on its existence as it did on the redwoods.
 Like many eugenicists, Grant saw modern civilization as a violation of "survival of the fittest", whether it manifested itself in the over-logging of the forests, or the survival of the poor via welfare or charity.
+In the words of the New Yorker, for figures such as Grant, "it was an unsettlingly short step from managing forests to managing the human gene pool".